-Further information relating to this process can be found in the Finance One Purchase Card User Manual.
+- Further information relating to this process can be found in the Purchase Card User Guide.

-The statement along with all original supporting documentation should be forwarded to the Financial Services Division by the date specified on the statement.
+The statement, along with all original supporting documentation should be forwarded to Accounts Payable, Shared Services Division or uploaded to the appropriate transactions in Finance One by the date specified on the statement.

-If a Purchase Card is lost or stolen during working hours, the cardholder must contact the PCard Administrator on firstname.lastname@example.org immediately.
+- If a Purchase Card is lost or stolen during working hours, the cardholder must contact the Accounts Payable Officer immediately.
 They will arrange for the Purchase Card to be cancelled and a new one issued.
-In the event where the card is lost or stolen outside normal working hours, the cardholder should contact the issuing bank immediately to arrange for the card to be cancelled and then contact the PCard Administrator on email@example.com to advise of the loss and initiate arrangements for a replacement card.
+In the event where the card is lost or stolen outside normal working hours, the cardholder should contact the issuing bank immediately to arrange for the card to be cancelled and then contact the Accounts Payable Officer to advise of the loss and initiate arrangements for a replacement card.